Mass vaccination: COVID-19

 As well as mass vaccination centers being established at many locations, such as stadiums led to many people getting vaccinated.

 In the United States, NFL commissioner Roger Goodell offered the league's 30 stadiums as mass vaccination sites.
 As of April 2021, NFL stadiums have administered more than 2 million doses.
 By December 2021, more than 100,000 people had received vaccinations at Indianapolis Motor Speedway.

 Pharmacist have also played an important role in getting mass populations vaccinated since they are a skilled and trained workforce able to help increase vaccination rates.
-Many people can turn to drug or convivence stores to get vaccinated since it can be a quick and easy place to access.
+Many people can turn to drug or convenience stores to get vaccinated since it can be a quick and easy place to access.
 Pharmacies have played a large roll in mass vaccination now more than ever due to the pandemic.
 Some states prior to the pandemic did not allow pharmacist to vaccinate or administer flu vaccines.
 Now, pharmacies are contracting with state and federal governments since they have become key players in vaccinations.
 Without the involvement of pharmacies mass vaccination would be difficult to achieve. in most communities 90% of people live within five miles of a pharmacy.
 Pharmacist can oftentimes be the quickest access to a healthcare provider, making it a desirable option for the public to come and get vaccinated.

 Not only have pharmacist been involved in COVID-19 vaccinations but pharmacy technicians as well.
 Pharmacy technicians have helped alleviate the workload on pharmacist with the large increase in demand for vaccinations.
 They also can create more opportunities to interact with people who are hesitant in getting the COVID-19 vaccines.
 Pharmacy technicians can support pharmacist which will allow more vaccination services to be accommodated efficiently and safety.
 These efforts will allow for an increase in vaccinations and help vaccinate large groups at a time.